Marches and strikes rattle Catalonia amid separatist anger, disrupting commerce and tourism in northeast Spain | The Japan Times

 The separatist movement is proud of its history of mostly peaceful campaigning.
 Officials have accused a relatively small number of agitators of provoking the recent riots.

 The group appeared on Sept.
-2 and in just over six weeks has gained nearly 340,000 followers on its main channel in Telegram, a messaging app.
+2 and in just over six weeks has gained nearly 340,000 followers on its main channel in the messaging app Telegram.

 A National Court judge on Friday ordered the closure of websites linked to the group.